Agriculture

 Way Forward

-The implementation of food security measures is important in addressing the complex challenges of hunger and malnutrition.
+Despite being a leading food producer globally, we face acute food scarcity in India.
+Implementing food security measures is important for addressing the complex challenges of hunger and malnutrition.
+Adopting Genetically Modified crops can enhance food security as it can not only improve nutritional value but also increase overall crop yields.
 By increasing agricultural productivity, adopting sustainable farming methods, and refining food distribution systems, India aims to ensure that food is both available and affordable for all its citizens.

 Frequently Asked Questions On Food Security in India: Securing the Future of Millions

-Food security refers to the consistent and reliable availability of food to all people throughout the year.
+Food security refers to the consistent, reliable availability of food to all people throughout the year.

 Availability, Accessibility, Utilization and Stability are the four pillars of food security.

-The National Food Security Act 2013 aims to provide subsidized food grains to 81 crore people in India.
+The National Food Security Act aims to provide subsidized food grains to 75% rural and 50% urban population.

 Abhijeet Warak